ishaan-7777/homelab/setup/setup.md

 # SETTING UP MY HOMELAB

+# ⏸️ DOCUMENTATION IS CURRENTLY PAUSED ⏸️

+I will be building a new PC with much better specs!
+This means I will need to rebuild my homelab on my new system when it is built, and that setup documentation will replace this current one.

 ### VM Installation